Every Christopher Nolan Film Ranked

 Christopher Nolan has made films that question the audience and doesn’t let them go once they are synced in.
 He crafts his films like they are his own infant children, works hard with them and desires absolute perfection from them.
 From making a short film that made you scratch your head and question your sanity to taking you on an interstellar journey, he has come a long way.
 He might not be a legend yet but he has all the potential to become one in the years to come.
 As Nolan turns a year old we went through his amazing directorial filmography and tried ranking all his films from the weakest to his best:

 10. The Dark Knight Rises

-Batman is not just a name it has become a symbol.
-From movie geeks, to comic book nerds to intensive-hard-boiled-heroic- rendition-loving people, every single person was looking forward to Christopher Nolan’s The Dark Knight Rises.
+Batman is not just a name, it has become a symbol.
+From movie geeks, to comic book nerds to intensive-hard-boiled-heroic-rendition-loving people, every single person was looking forward to Christopher Nolan’s The Dark Knight Rises.
 While it did not live up to its hype it most masterfully gave us a conclusion that we deserved, the conclusion to a trilogy that re-invented Batman.
 Christopher Nolan did not give us a Batman we wanted but a Batman we needed.
-A dark, brooding, grow up version of the knight who savors mankind.
+A dark, brooding, grown-up version of the knight who savors mankind.

 In my opinion, a great superhero movie has an anxiety that involves one character and his alter-ego and also the weight of the alter-ego.
 For example, consider Sam Raimi’s Spider-Man which did it right.
 The general superhero films get over it quite quickly and get right down to the action.
-What impressed me most in Nolan’s last installment is how long it took Bruce Wayne to get back in the saddle as Batman.
+What impressed me most in Nolan’s last Batman installment is how long it took Bruce Wayne to get back in the saddle as Batman.
 The downside here was the scarcity of jet-black humor that we saw in the previous film.
 But the again all Batman nemesis’s are version of himself and I can very proudly say that Nolan was able to bring out a version of Batman in Bane, simultaneously managing to give him a completeness.